Combos Browse all Suggest

 |Commander / EDH||Legal|

-Target player puts the top two cards of his or her library into his or her graveyard.
+Target player mills two cards.
+(They put the top two cards of their library into their graveyard.)

 Draw a card.

 Cool, for a pure mill $50 list I'd be doing something like this (all prices from Card Kingdom):

 - 4x Fractured Sanity ($0.79ea, $3.16 for 4)